Beyond the macho pilot trash talk, 737 MAX documents reveal how intensely Boeing focused on cost

 The damaging internal documents related to the 737 MAX jet that Boeing released Thursday are full of late-night trash talk between two macho company pilots who mocked federal regulators, airline officials, suppliers and their own colleagues as idiots, clowns or monkeys.

-While some of the more memorable quotes may be dismissed as boozy bravado—nothing more than hard-charging guys who “blew off steam” after work, as the lawyer for the lead pilot put it—other, more sober internal emails reveal the pressures the pilots were under from the MAX program leadership.
+While some of the more memorable quotes may be dismissed as boozy bravado — nothing more than hard-charging guys who “blew off steam” after work, as the lawyer for the lead pilot put it — other, more sober internal emails reveal the pressures the pilots were under from the MAX program leadership.
 They suggest a troubling Boeing culture that prioritized costs over safety.

 All the messages from the leaders of the MAX program “are about meeting schedule, not delivering quality,” one employee laments in a 2018 email.